CleitonPaes/PingOptimizer/README.md

 # PingOptimizer

-# Run as Admin
+## Intro

-# Change your Windows Settings for a better ping
+Change your Windows Settings for a better ping
+This project is a non-complete part of PingFast, for a full and more revised version please check pingfast.com.br